Bill Dally: MIT

+Stanford

-He became the Willard R. and Inez Kerr Bell Professor in the Stanford University School of Engineering and chairman of the computer science department at Stanford.
+He joined the Stanford faculty in 1997, where he became the Willard R. and Inez Kerr Bell Professor in the Stanford University School of Engineering and chaired the computer science department from 2005-2009.
+He is currently an Adjunct Professor at Stanford.

+Corporate Involvements

 Dally's corporate involvements include various collaborations at Cray Research since 1989.
 He did Internet router work at Avici Systems starting in 1997, was chief technical officer at Velio Communications from 1999 until its 2003 acquisition by LSI Logic, founder and chairman of Stream Processors, Inc until it folded.

 Nvidia and IEEE fellow

 Dally was elected a Fellow of the Association for Computing Machinery in 2002, and a Fellow of the IEEE, also in 2002.
 In 2003 he became a consultant for NVIDIA for the first time and helped to develop GeForce 8800 GPUs series.
 He received the ACM/SIGARCH Maurice Wilkes Award in 2000, the Seymour Cray Computer Science and Engineering Award in 2004, and the IEEE Computer Society Charles Babbage Award in 2006.
 In 2007 he was elected to the American Academy of Arts and Sciences.

 In January 2009 he was appointed chief scientist of Nvidia.
 He worked full-time at Nvidia, while supervising about 12 of his graduate students at Stanford.
+He is currently chief scientist and SVP of Nvidia Research.

+Among many contributions to technology at Nvidia, Dally also kick-started optical interconnects for GPU and computing systems using micro ring modulators utilizing multiple wavelengths.
+These systems can lead to the adoption of very high bandwidth, low energy per bit optical interconnects in GPUs and also lead to circuit switched GPU datacenters with significant boost to AI computing efficiency.

 In 2009, he was elected to the National Academy of Engineering for contributions to the design of high-performance interconnect networks and parallel computer architectures.

 He received the 2010 ACM/IEEE Eckert–Mauchly Award for "outstanding contributions to the architecture of interconnection networks and parallel computers."